Wedding Day Transportation

 - The trolley will sit outside the church for about 20 to 30 minutes while the couple take pictures with their family.

 The couple decided to use a friend’s vintage car (no charge) for the sendoff moment.
-They will get great pictures leaving the ceremony.
+They will get great pictures of leaving the ceremony.
 Then the trolley will arrive during family pictures and transport the wedding party to the reception.
 They are making a couple of stops for some fun pictures along the way.
 The bride still gets the trolley experience and pictures but they don’t have to pay for an extra hour of trolley time.

 What about Guests?

 I’m often asked if the bridal couple should provide transportation for their guests.
 Some couples like to provide transportation so they don’t have to worry about guests drinking and driving.
 Also, consider parking availability at your venues and how easy it is to find the venue.
 Some hotels may offer shuttle busses to locations close to the hotel.
-One couple rented a large passenger van and paid a coworker to shuttle guest to and from the hotel.
-Typically guests don’t expect for transportation to be provided.
+One couple rented a large passenger van and paid a coworker to shuttle guests to and from the hotel.
+Typically guests don’t expect transportation to be provided.

 When budgeting and planning your wedding day transportation consider: